Volt Germany: Members

-Volt Germany's party members are often "younger and middle-aged, well-educated [as well as] internationally connected", with most members (~70%) not having been politically active before joining Volt Germany.
-The party says it currently has around 3,000 members in Germany.
+Volt Germany's party members are often "younger and middle-aged, well-educated [as well as] internationally connected", with most members (about 70%) not having been politically active before joining Volt Germany.
+The party says it currently has over 4,000 members in Germany.

 Finances

-Volt's accounts for 2018 show income of around 53,056 euros.
+Volt's accounts for 2018 show income of around €53,056.
 This consisted of 16.5% from membership fees, 60% from donations from natural persons, 11.3% from legal entities as well as 12.2% from events, distribution of printed material and publications and other income-related activity.
-There was no donation that exceeded 4,000 euros.
+There was no donation that exceeded €4,000.

-In 2019, the statement of accounts shows income of around 584,830 euros.
-14,1 % of this came from membership fees, 62,2 % from donations from individuals, 7,1 % from legal entities and 7,3 % from income from events, distribution of printed matter and publications and other income-related activities.
-In addition, for the first time, there is income from state funds, which accounts for 8,9%.
-In total, the party received 5 donations over 10.000 euros in 2019, including for the first time a major donation from the entrepreneur Christian Burchard Max Oldendorff for 95.000 euros.
+In 2019, the statement of accounts shows income of around €584,830.
+Membership fees accounted for 14.1%, 62.2% from donations from individuals, 7.1% from legal entities and 7.3% from income from events, distribution of printed matter and publications and other income-related activities.
+In addition, for the first time, there is income from state funds, which accounts for 8.9%.
+In total, the party received five donations over €10,000 in 2019, including for the first time a major donation from the entrepreneur Christian Burchard Max Oldendorff for €95,000.
 This was the first time the party appeared in the statistics for major donors.

-In 2020, according to the statement of accounts, membership fees accounted for 21,5 %.
-30,9 % were donations from individuals, 3 % from legal entities, 0,7 % from contributions from elected representatives, 0,6 % from income from events, distribution of printed material and publications and other income-related activities.
-43% of the income came from state funds.
-In total, the party's income amounted to around 877.133 euros.
+In 2020, according to the statement of accounts, membership fees accounted for 21.5%.
+30.9% were donations from individuals, 3% from legal entities, 0.7% from contributions from elected representatives, 0.6% from income from events, distribution of printed material and publications and other income-related activities.
+Forty three percent of the income came from state funds.
+In total, the party's income amounted to around €877,133.

 Donations

-In accordance with its donation and transparency guidelines, Volt Germany publishes all donations over 3.000 euros, as a single donation or in the form of several donations added up over the year, on its website within 15 working days.
-So far (as of 25 January 2022), there have been 43 such donations over 3.000 euros in the party's history.
+In accordance with its donation and transparency guidelines, Volt Germany publishes all donations over €3,000, as a single donation or in the form of several donations added up over the year, on its website within 15 working days.
+As of 25 January 2022, there have been 43 such donations over €3,000 in the party's history.